|Popular in||December||High demand for flights, 33% potential price rise|

 Begin looking for flights to Detroit a couple of months before you plan to visit.
 If you book too much in advance, you won’t realize available discounts, and if you wait until the last minute, you’ll pay a premium.
 Looking for flights later in the evening or shopping on a weekend can yield a better return for your fare dollar.
 If you book your flight to depart on a Tuesday or Wednesday, you’ll most likely cash in on cheaper deals than flying out on weekends.

-Hop off your Detroit flight, grab the keys to your Model T and turn up the Motown music as you drive through Motor City.
-While your flight to Detroit might be music-less, there’s no stopping the beat once you hit the streets.
+Hop off your Detroit flight, grab the keys to your Model T and turn up the Motown music as you drive through The Motor City.
+While your flight to Detroit might be quiet, there’s no stopping the beat once you hit the streets.
 Detroit got its nickname, “Motor City,” after Henry Ford rolled the first car off the assembly line in Detroit.
 Today, Detroit is still center for automobile production but thanks to flights to Detroit, there’s more to the transportation industry than just Fort Thunderbirds and classic Mustangs.

 The best way to get around the Motor City is by car.
 Detroit is easy to drive through, and there are plenty of parking spots.
 Bring a good map, since many downtown streets are one way, and avoid driving in rush hour.
 The People Mover runs on an elevated track in a three-mile loop downtown.
 If you need a taxi, you can hail one on the street.

 Detroit, Michigan, and the surrounding area offers a variety of experiences from entertainment options to outdoor activities and shopping excursions.
 From delightful dining experiences in the downtown area to revisiting the history of the automotive industry, there’s always something available for every traveler in your group.